myaseerali/python-learning-/README.md

 # python-learning-
-This is going to my first repository for python.
-As Im going to learn python for the very first time.
+This is my first repository for Python.
+I'm going to learn Python for the very first time.
+I'll complete this learning at any cost; nothing can stop me except Allah.
+INSHALLAH.